 Mick is a consultant, providing specialist advice on tax and national heritage property.
 Mick joined Saffery Champness in January 2013, having retired from HM Revenue & Customs (HMRC) in 2012.
 At HMRC, for almost 20 years Mick was the technical specialist with responsibility for Inheritance Tax reliefs for national heritage property.
 Latterly at HMRC, and in consultation with professional advisers and other relevant bodies, he produced HMRC’s guidance Capital Taxation and the National Heritage.

-Mick has had considerable contact with advisory bodies such as Arts Council England, English Heritage and Natural England, and their counterparts in Northern Ireland, Scotland and Wales.
-He also, especially in the wake of some substantial changes in 1998, was in direct contact with numerous owners of works of art and landed estates, as well as having extensive dealings with professional advisers and bodies such as the Historic Houses Association and the Heritage Lawyers Group.
+Mick has had considerable contact with advisory bodies such as Arts Council England, Historic England (as it now is) and Natural England, and their counterparts in Northern Ireland, Scotland and Wales.
+He also, especially in the wake of some substantial changes in 1998, was in direct contact with numerous owners of works of art and landed estates, as well as having extensive dealings with professional advisers and bodies such as Historic Houses and the Heritage Group of Professional Advisers.

 Mick’s work, which hitherto has been for HMRC, will be to provide guidance and advice on:

 - Conditional exemption of works of art and other national heritage property from inheritance tax (IHT).